Criteria for nominators

 A nomination for the Nobel Peace Prize is only considered valid if submitted by a person who meets certain criteria.

-According to the statutes of the Nobel Foundation, a nomination for the Nobel Peace Prize is considered valid if it is submitted by a person who falls within one of the following categories:
+According to the statutes of the Nobel Foundation, a nomination for the Nobel Peace Prize is considered valid if it is submitted by a person who falls within one of the following categories, a personal application for an award will not be considered:

 - Members of national assemblies and national governments (cabinet members/ministers) of sovereign states as well as current heads of states